'Oppenheimer' leading Golden Globes with wins for Murphy, Downey Jr. and Nolan

-Christopher Nolan's epic American drama "Oppenheimer" is dominating the 81st Golden Globes, where "Succession" and "The Bear" are also taking multiple honors.
+Christopher Nolan's epic American drama "Oppenheimer" is dominating the 81st Golden Globes, where "Succession" and "The Bear" are cleaning up in the TV awards.

 "Oppenheimer," perhaps the Academy Awards frontrunner, picked up four big awards including best director for Nolan, best drama actor for Cillian Murphy, best supporting actor for Robert Downey Jr. and for Ludwig Göransson's score.